muxinc/elements/packages/mux-uploader-react/README.md

 #### `<MuxUploader>`

-`<MuxUploader>` has a handful of events to monitor uploading state.
+`<MuxUploader>` has a handful of a number of callbacks associated with events to handle uploading state.

 | Prop             | Description                                                                                                                                                          |
 | ---------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |